KaMI-tools-project/KaMi-lib/README.md

 ### Operations between strings

-- **Hits**: number of characters identical between the reference and the prediction.
+- **Hits**: number of identical characters between the reference and the prediction.

 - **Substitutions**: number of substitutions (a character replaced by another) necessary to make the prediction match the reference.

 - **Deletions**: number of deletions (a character is removed) necessary to make the prediction match the reference.

-- **Insertions**: number of insertions (a character is added) necessary to make the prediction match the reference
+- **Insertions**: number of insertions (a character is added) necessary to make the prediction match the reference.

 *for each of these operations, except hits, a cost of 1 is assigned by default.*